-With over 20 years of experience at her back and having worked with the likes of the Commonwealth Games, ACMI, the Australian National Museum and Melbourne Theatre Company, we were utterly thrilled to have award-winning costume designer Christina Smith jump on board for the production of Chopin's Piano, which premieres on 16 December.
+With over 20 years of experience at her back and having worked with the likes of the Commonwealth Games, ACMI, the Australian National Museum and Melbourne Theatre Company, we were utterly thrilled to have award-winning costume designer Christina Smith jump on board for the production of Chopin's Piano.

 We caught up with Christina to learn about her work process, where she drew inspiration from for her work on Chopin's Piano, the hurdles she faces on productions and how she overcomes them, and much more.
 She even shared her design illustrations, which you can see paired with the finished product below.